 We’ve been celebrating National Apprenticeship Week by sharing colleagues’ development stories and today we meet our Andrew, who changed direction after completing university and enrolled on the Level 7 Accountancy Professional Apprenticeship at Hastings Direct.
-Having completed his studies in October 2019, Andrew has progressed within our Financial Planning and Analysis team and is currently a Modelling Accountant.
+Having completed his studies in October 2019, Andrew has progressed within our Financial Planning and Analysis team and is now a Group Forecasting and Modelling Systems Manager.

 What was your background prior to joining Hastings Direct and why did you opt for an apprenticeship?